swiftlang/swift-package-manager/Documentation/Reference.md

 #endif
 ```

-With a standard configuration file format like JSON such a feature would result in a dictionary structure with increasing complexity for every such feature.

 ### Build Configurations

 SwiftPM allows two build configurations: Debug (default) and Release.

 #### Debug

 By default, running `swift build` will build in debug configuration.
 Alternatively, you can also use `swift build -c debug`.
-The build artifacts are located in directory called `debug` under build folder.
+The build artifacts are
+located in directory called `debug` under build folder.
+A Swift target is
-A Swift target is built with following flags in debug mode:
+built with following flags in debug mode:

 * `-Onone`: Compile without any optimization.
 * `-g`: Generate debug information.